-Yes, Jessica wholeheartedly agrees, networking is both beneficial and necessary if you want to build a stronger, and more profitable, business.
+Yes, Jessica wholeheartedly agrees, learning how to network is both beneficial and necessary if you want to build a stronger, and more profitable, business.
 “I attended a small workshop for “paper-preneuers” and small business owners called the Stationary Academy,” Jessica said.
 “I discovered the workshop through Twitter and grabbed one of the last spots.
 Attendees ranged from brand-new designers to experienced stationary shop owners and heavy hitters in the wedding and paper industries.

 “It was a small group, so we all got the chance to get to know one another.
 We didn’t just become valuable connections – we became friends.
 Since the workshop, we’ve created a closed group on Facebook where we quiz each other on all kinds of issues from marketing to printing.